bazelbuild/bazel/site/docs/skylark/bzl-style.md

 build - macros are expanded _before Bazel does any build graph analysis._

-Because of this, when something goes wrong, the user will need to understand your macro’s implementation to troubleshoot build problems.
+Because of this, when something goes wrong, the user will need to understand your macro's implementation to troubleshoot build problems.
 Additionally, `bazel query` results can be hard to interpret because targets shown in the results come from macro expansion.
 Finally, aspects are not aware of macros, so tooling depending on aspects (IDEs and others) might fail.